 Good!
-I grew up with my mom in an apartment on a huge block.
-There were loads of kids from different backgrounds - we were all exposed to each other's cultures and it was quite easy to make friends.
-I met my best friend, or more, my big brother in these streets!
+I grew up with my mom in an apartment of a huge block.
+There were loads of kids from different backgrounds, we were all exposed to each other’s cultures and it was quite easy to make friends.
+I met my best friend or more my big brother in these streets!
 His dad introduced us both to Djembe and we used to travel to different afro-festivals and play shows together.
 It was really nice for me to get to know my African roots in such a natural way, since my dad wasn’t really with me.

 How did you get into music and how was it to be creative in this particular city?

-Music was always with me, my dad made African music and I was drawn to playing guitar from a young age.
-I think rock music was the first kind of genre I was really hooked to.
-I religiously looked into each artist and tried to understand them.
-Later on though, I started listening to a lot of hip-hop but I was always writing songs.
-In 2014, my friends and I started this label called 'La Main’, it was made up of four DJs, three visual artists and I was rapping and producing.
+Music was always with me, my dad made African-music and I was drawn to playing guitar from a young age.
+I think rock music was the first kind of genre i was really hooked to, I religiously looked into each artist and tried to understand them.
+Later on though, I started listening to a lot of hip hop but I was always writing songs.
+In 2014, my friends and I started this label called ‘La Main’, it was made up of four DJ’s, three visual artists’ and i was rapping and producing.
 We used to throw parties and people started to remember our name.
 It was at this time that we met a lot of people from the underground club scene in Basel and it felt like we became part of the city’s scene really fast.
-I think it was at that moment a lot of us realised 'Ok, this is what I want to do with my life’.
+I think it was at that moment a lot of us realised ‘ok this is what i want to do in my life’.

-There's a wealth of talent in Basel but it rarely reaches the rest of the world.
-Do you think this will change in the future?
+There’s a number of talent in Basel but it rarely reaches the rest of the world, do you think this will change in the future?

-Is it a conservative city?
-Has it affected the way people think in terms of the audience and scene?
+Conservative city?
+Has it affected the way people think in terms of the audience and scene ?

 Basel is not too conservative by Swiss standards (laughs) but yeah I guess a lot of people don’t feel like music or art is too important.
 It’s still a very pressured society where kids have to fit in.
 Me and my homies never fucked with that, we were always disgusted by all these robots in suits and big mercedes.